Developmental disorders of the female genital tract

 - Problems with outer (external) genitals: Developmental problems may lead to a swollen clitoris or fused labia.
 Fused labia is a condition where the folds of tissue around the opening of the vagina are joined together.
 Most other problems of the outer genitals are related to intersex and ambiguous genitalia.

 - Imperforate hymen: The hymen is a thin tissue that partly covers the opening to the vagina.
 An imperforate hymen completely blocks the vaginal opening.
 This often leads to painful swelling of the vagina.
 Sometimes, the hymen has only a very small opening or tiny small holes.
 This problem may not be discovered until puberty.
 Some baby girls are born without a hymen.
 This is not considered abnormal.

 - Ovarian problems: A baby girl may have an extra ovary, extra tissue attached to an ovary, or structures called ovotestes that have both male and female tissue.

 - Vaginal problems: A baby girl may be born without a vagina or have the vaginal opening blocked by a layer of cells that are higher up in the vagina than where the hymen is.
 A missing vagina is most often due to Mayer-Rokitansky-Kuster-Hauser syndrome.
 In this syndrome, the baby is missing part or all of the internal reproductive organs (uterus, cervix, and fallopian tubes).
-Other abnormalities include having 2 vaginas or a vagina that opens into the urinary tract, a heart-shaped uterus, and a uterus with a wall in the middle of the cavity.
+Other abnormalities include having 2 vaginas or a vagina that opens into the urinary tract.
+Some girls may have a heart-shaped uterus or a uterus with a wall in the middle of the cavity.